-It sounds like a high-tech spy device right out of Mission Impossible, but the idea behind the research is to put a dent in the global electronic waste stream.
+It sounds like a high-tech spy device right out of Mission Impossible, but the idea behind the research is to put a dent in the global effort to recycling electronics from our waste stream.

-The team argues that making components that can be quickly degraded will let manufacturers recycle the materials from used equipment into new devices.
+The team argues that making components that can be quickly degraded is essential.
+Then this will let manufacturers recycle electronics materials from used equipment.
+Therefore then they place the tech into new devices.

 For the entire story on Txnologist